Tanbur: Origins

 Tanburs have been present in Mesopotamia since the Akkadian era, or the third millennium BC.

 Three figurines have been found in Susa that belong to 1500 BC, and in hands of one of them is a tanbur-like instrument.

 Also an image on the rocks near Mosul that belong to about 1000 BC shows tanbur players.

-Playing the tanbur was common at least by the late Parthian era and Sassanid period, and the word 'tanbur' is found in middle Persian and Parthian language texts, for instance in Drakht-i Asurig, Bundahishn, Kar-Namag i Ardashir i Pabagan, and Khosrow and Ridag.
+Playing the tanbur was common at least by the late Parthian era and Sasanian era, and the word 'tanbur' is found in middle Persian and Parthian language texts, for instance in Drakht-i Asurig, Bundahishn, Kar-Namag-i Ardasher-i Pabagan, and Khosrow and Ridag.

-In the tenth century AD Al-Farabi described two types of tanburs found in Persia, a Baghdad tunbūr, distributed south and west of Baghdad, and a Khorasan tunbūr.
+In the 10th century AD, Al-Farabi described two types of tanburs found in Persia, a Baghdad tunbūr, distributed south and west of Baghdad, and a Khorasan tunbūr.
 This distinction may be the source of modern differentiation between Arabic instruments, derived from the Baghdad tunbūr, and those found in northern Iraq, Syria, Iran, Sindh and Turkey, from the Khorasan tunbūr.

 The name spread widely, eventually taking in Long-necked string instruments used in Central Asian music such as the Dombura and the classical Turkish tambur as well as the Kurdish tanbur.
 Until the early twentieth century, the names chambar and jumbush were applied to instruments in northern Iraq.
 In India the name was applied to the tanpura (tambura), a fretless drone lute.
-Tanbur traveled through Al-Hirah to the Arabian Peninsula and in the early Islam period went to the European countries.
+Tanbur traveled through Al-Hirah to the Arabian Peninsula and in the early Islamic period reached the European countries.
 Tanbur was called 'tunbur' or 'tunbureh/tunbura' in Al-Hirah, and in Greek it was named tambouras, then went to Albania as tampura, in Russia it was named domra, in Siberia and Mongolia as dombra, and in Byzantine Empire was named pandura/bandura.
 It travelled through Byzantine Empire to other European countries and was called pandura, mandura, bandura, etc.

 Later the Iranian (Kurdish) tanbur became associated with the music of the Ahl-e Haqq, a primarily Kurdish ghulat religious movement similar to a Sufi order, in Kurdish areas and in the Lorestān and Sistan va Baluchestan provinces of Iran, where it is called the 'tembûr'.